×

 • All DaemonSet objects in the openshift-sdn namespace, which are not managed by the Cluster Network Operator (CNO), must be removed before initiating the limited live migration.
 These unmanaged daemon sets can cause the migration status to remain incomplete if not properly handled.

 Table 7.
-Live migration to OVNKubernetes from OpenShiftSDN
+Limited live migration to OVNKubernetes from OpenShiftSDN

 User-initiated steps Migration activity